The complete guide to getting your junk insurance refund

 Unsure if you’re a victim?
 Contact Remediator for a free eligibility check.

-The other way to know if you might be a victim is to look at the list of insurance companies identified by ASIC and the Royal Commission as being the worst offenders.
+The other way to know if you might be a victim is to look at the list of insurance companies identified by ASIC and the Royal Commission as being involved in the mis-selling of junk insurance.

 EVER HAD A policy with swann insurance?